"Social phobia" not shyness, researchers say

 What's more, he said, medications for social phobia have primarily been marketed to adults, not children.

-"The extent to which we might be anthologizing normal behavior in adults is still an open question that could benefit from some investigation," Spielmans said.
+"The extent to which we might be pathologizing normal behavior in adults is still an open question that could benefit from some investigation," Spielmans said.

 SOURCE: bit.ly/ppNA8b Pediatrics, online October 17, 2011.